 Admissions Standards to Programs and Majors

-General Admissions Standards for the College of Arts & Sciences Programs and Majors (Except the Interdisciplinary Studies Major):
+General admissions standards for the College of Arts & Sciences programs and majors (except the University Studies major):

-- Completion of 45 semester hours of credit with a cumulative GPA of 2.50.
+- Completion of 45 credits with a cumulative GPA of 2.50.

-- Successful completion of 30 semester hours of courses required to meet the general education requirements of the university.
+- Successful completion of 30 credits in courses required to meet the general education requirements of the university.

-- Successful completion of at least one course in the program or major on Concordia’s campus.
+- Successful completion of at least one required program or major course taken on Concordia’s campus.
 Provisional acceptance of transfer students may occur, pending successful completion of such a course.

-- Successful completion of a standardized test of basic knowledge, skills, and attitudes appropriate to the field of study, or another evaluation tool (e.g., portfolio of work).
+- Successful completion of all discipline-specific requirements as provided by the faculty of the department teaching the discipline.
+(For example, a student pursuing admission to the English Major must meet the requirements set forth by the Humanities Department.)
+This may include successful completion of a standardized test of basic knowledge, skills, and attitudes appropriate to the field of study, or another evaluation tool (e.g., portfolio of work).

 - Successful completion of an oral interview of the applicant by a committee of faculty determined and assigned by the Department Chair of the program or major for which the application is being made.
 This interview will normally take place during the second semester of the sophomore year for traditional students, and at the end of the first semester in residency for transfer students, provided the above criteria are met.